SAP/luigi/docs/general-settings.md

 The configuration file contains a section called **Settings** where you can configure additional Luigi options.

+> **NOTE:** Starting from version 3.0 Luigi doesn't support third-party cookies in any way.

 <!-- accordion:start -->
 ### Settings code example